Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - When the confirmation dialog appears, just click Uninstall.
 If Remove driver software for this device option is available, don’t check it.

-However, you can fix this problem simply by reinstalling your touchpad drivers.
-After doing that, you’ll have to restart your device and Windows will automatically install the necessary drivers.
+Reinstalling the driver can fix this problem, and other similar problems like Touchpad settings missing.
+After that, you’ll have to restart your device, and Windows will automatically install the necessary drivers.

 4. Make sure that your drivers are up to date

 According to users, touchpad issues can occur due to your drivers.
 If your drivers are out of date, they might have certain bugs that will cause the touchpad click to stop working.

 - Download and install the Outbyte Driver Updater app.

 - Launch the software and wait for the app to detect all incompatible drivers.

 - Now, it will show you a list of all outdated drivers to select the ones to Update or Ignore.